HelleBenjamin/Sandboxia2D/README.md

 ## How to play

 - W, A, S, D to move
-- Left mouse button to destroy blocks(WIP)
+- Left mouse button to destroy blocks
-- Right mouse button to place blocks(WIP)
+- Right mouse button to place blocks
 - T to open console(WIP)

 ## Pre-requisites for Linux